 Frequently Asked Questions

-Is the Office of Civil Rights and Public Trust The Right Place for My Complaint?
+Is the Division of Civil Rights and Public Trust The Right Place for My Complaint?

-Before submitting a complaint form to the Office of Civil Rights and Public Trust, take a look below to see if OCRPT has jurisdiction over your complaint.
+Before submitting a complaint form to the Division of Civil Rights and Public Trust, take a look below to see if DCRPT has jurisdiction over your complaint.
 There are many Delaware government entities that by law have jurisdiction over complaints involving individual civil rights or government trust issues.
-The Delaware Department of Justice’s Office of Civil Rights can generally only get involved when there are “patterns and practice” of illegal discrimination – multiple violations by the same individuals or entity.
+The Delaware Department of Justice’s Division of Civil Rights can generally only get involved when there are “patterns and practice” of illegal discrimination – multiple violations by the same individuals or entity.

 - Public Accommodations Discrimination: Delaware Human Relations Commission

 - Homeowners Association/Community Association Complaints: Delaware Community Ombudsperson

 - Tips Regarding Government Fraud, Waste & Abuse – Delaware Auditor of Accounts

 - Fraud & Other Consumer Protection, and Landlord-Tenant Complaints : Delaware Department of Justice’s Consumer Protection Unit